 Personally, I was shocked to read that statistic.
+Are nearly three-quarters of Americans lonely?
 Then again, since leaving the super social world of public school teaching, I have felt the pangs of loneliness.
 The truth is that so often in jobs that require us to be around many people, we confuse quantity with quality of relationships.
 Whether we are younger or older, many of these relationships quickly fall away after we leave our current job.
 Often this is because we don’t socialize with our colleagues outside the bonds of work.

 Our story is not unusual, as relationship experts tell us: “After 30, people often experience internal shifts in how they approach friendship.
 Self-discovery gives way to self-knowledge, so you become pickier about whom you surround yourself with,” says Marla Paul in her book The Friendship Crisis: Finding, Making, and Keeping Friends When You’re Not a Kid Anymore.

 We must push and prod ourselves, regardless of our age, to seek out others.
 This is especially true when our children have left, and we feel the emptiness of our home.
 Start this process of seeking out others with compassionate self-honesty.

 Right now, journal your thoughts about what relationship baggage you are carrying.
 Everybody has some.
 When we become aware of these things, we become more connected to ourselves.
 And self-connection is necessary for connection to others.

 After you have done this, inventory your passions.
 Margaret Manning, writing for the Huffington Post, says to “chase your passions, not people.”
 Operate from a position of strength, not weakness.
 Know what fires your passions and then get involved with others whose passions you share, she says.
 This way we meet people on an “equal footing.”